-- 1. Using the mounting plate, mark two hole centers that are 9 \(^{8}\)" apart.
-Assure they are centered on the inside of the latch post (Figure 5). - 2.
+- 1. Using the mounting plate, mark two hole centers shown on Figure 4.
+Assure they are centered on the inside of the latch post. - 2.
 Drill two 1⁄2" diameter holes at the marked spots (preferably with a step drill). - 3.
-Mount the top screw and washer through the latch by putting the screw through the drilled holes and then through the mounting plate, which is positioned on the inside of the post (Figure 6).
-As a safety measure, you may tie a string through the hole to allow retrieval of the plate should you accidentally drop it. - 4.
+Position the mounting plate on the inside of the post.
+As a safety measure, you may tie a string through the hole to allow retrieval of the plate should you accidentally drop it.
+Mount the top screw and washer through the latch by putting the screw through the drilled holes and then through the mounting plate (Figure 5). - 4.
 Finger tighten the latch to the post using the two screws and washers.
-With the screws snuggled into position, swing the gate into the latch (Figure 4). - 5.
-Push the latch upward to contact the latch pin and torque the mount screws to 20 ft lbs (Figure 7). - 6.
+With the screws snuggled into position, swing the gate into the latch. - 5.
+Push the latch upward to contact the latch pin and torque the mount screws to 20 ft lbs (Figure 6). - 6.
 The bolt slots allow for 1⁄2" adjustment up and down.
 Adjust as required.
 Your latch is now secured. - 7.
 Test your latch both ways.
 Be sure the pin slightly raises the gate when closing.